 THE HISTORY OF SINGAKWENZA

-Singakwenza, was “born” in 2010, when two friends, Julie Hay and Debbie McCarthy, decided to join their areas of expertise to create an organisation that would address, through education, two main issues facing many South Africans, namely Education and Health.
+Singakwenza was formed in 2010, when two friends, Julie Hay and Debbie McCarthy, decided to join their areas of expertise to create an organisation that would address, through training, two main issues facing many South Africans, namely Early Education and Health.

 Julie Hay, a qualified educator, taught for 11 years in the Junior Primary and Pre-Primary phases, before purchasing a Toptots Mother and Child franchise in July 2000.
 Her passion for Early Childhood Development (ECD) had an outlet in this program, and she spent 10 years teaching mothers how to provide the stimulation necessary to help develop well-rounded children with a solid foundation for learning.
 This passion helped her to be placed in the top five franchisees in the country for all 10 years, and first overall for three years.
 During this period, she became very aware of the difference that an ECD program was able to make to children who had many social, physical and financial advantages, and wanted to bring the benefits of early learning through play and exploration to children who were not so fortunate.

 She therefore sold her franchise in June 2010, to launch an organisation that would reach economically disadvantaged children under the age of four in South Africa with a sustainable and meaningful program.
 This has allowed her to dedicate herself full-time to writing training material, lesson plans and workshop manuals, designing toys and teaching materials from household packaging, teaching and mentoring trainers, and supervising all staff to ensure that the Singakwenza vision is maintained.